Field hockey

-The stick is made of wood, carbon fibre, fibreglass, or a combination of carbon fibre and fibreglass in different quantities.
+Matches are played on grass, watered turf, or artificial turf, although grass has become increasingly rare as a playing surface.
+Indoor hockey is usually played on a synthetic hard court or hardwood sports flooring, and beach field hockey is played on sand.

+The stick has evolved significantly over the game's history in its composition and shape.
+Wooden sticks, though once standard, have become increasingly uncommon as technological advancements have made synthetic materials cheaper.
+Today, sticks are typically made of a combination of carbon fibre, fibreglass, and aramid, in varying proportions.
+At the elite level, sticks with a very high carbon content are near universally preferred.
 The stick has two sides; one rounded and one flat; only the flat face of the stick is allowed to progress the ball.
-During play, goalkeepers are the only players allowed to touch the ball with any part of their body.
-A player's hand is considered part of the stick if holding the stick.
-If the ball is "played" with the rounded part of the stick (i.e. deliberately stopped or hit), it will result in a penalty (accidental touches are not an offence if they do not materially affect play).
+If the ball is "played" with the rounded part of the stick (i.e., stopped or hit), it will result in a penalty, though accidental touches are not an offence as long as they do not materially affect play.
 Goalkeepers often have a different design of stick; they also cannot play the ball with the round side of their stick.
+Goalkeepers are allowed to touch the ball with any part of their body when inside their shooting circle.
+No other player is allowed to touch the ball except with their stick, though a player's hand is considered part of the stick if holding the stick.